 How Are Hybrid Lenses Different From Regular Contact Lenses?

 Hybrid lenses compare to soft contact lenses in the way they are inserted and removed.
 However, they differ in their replacement schedule.
 While hybrid contact lenses can last up to 6 months, soft contact lenses generally require daily, bi-weekly or monthly replacements.
 This is because hybrid contact lenses are far more durable in design — though their longer life span also means a more rigorous cleaning process to prevent bacterial growth.

 A brief adaptation period is required to learn the methods of inserting and removing hybrid contact lenses.
 Your eye care professional will provide instructions on how to handle the lenses.
 Contrary to soft contact lenses, that may turn inside-out when pressed down during cleaning or inserting, hybrid contact lenses retain their bowl-like shape.
 If the edge or soft skirt ever creases out of shape, gently smooth the edge back into shape before insertion.
 In contrast, with soft contact lenses, any change in shape generally signals that it’s time to replace your lenses.

-Because of the variety of hybrid contact lenses available, we recommend you speak with Dr. Moshe Mendelson and Dr. Jackson Lau to determine the best option for you.
+Because of the variety of hybrid contact lenses available, we recommend you speak with Dr. Moshe Mendelson, Dr. Jackson Lau, and Dr. Grace Tseng to determine the best option for you.
 For example, certain hybrid lenses are beneficial for those with keratoconus or irregular corneas, while others, like the UltraHealth FC by SynergEyes, is prescribed for patients with flat corneas — which could develop following eye surgery, such as RK or similar refractive surgery.